HenochJr/HenochJr/README.md

-- 👋 Hello World!
+- 🖖🏾 Hello World!
 I’m @HenochJr
-- 👀 I’m interested in programming
+- 🖥️ I'm interested in programming, cryptocurrencies and financial market
-- 🌱 I’m currently learning Ruby and Python
+- 🤓 I’m currently learning Python, Django and Ruby
+- 😎 I’m doing good with MQL5
-- 📫 henoch_junior@yahoo.com
+- 📫 henoch@henoch.dev

 <!---
 HenochJr/HenochJr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.